TI-Toolkit/tivars_lib_py/README.md

     my_var.load_bytes(file.read())
 ```

-Entries can be loaded from files, raw bytes, or strings representing their data.
+Entries can be loaded from files or raw bytes.
 When loading from a file, you may specify which entry to load if there are multiple:

 ```python
 # Raises an error if the var has multiple entries; use load_from_file instead